procedure1/Beat-360fyer-Plugin/README.md

 # Beat Saber 360fyer Plugin
-A Beat Saber plugin to play any beatmap in 360 or 90 degree mode.
+A Beat Saber mod to play any beatmap in 360 or 90 degree mode.

 This mod was created by the genius CodeStix. https://github.com/CodeStix/ I have updated the mod since it has been dormant for a long time.